 2. Special Meetings of the Society may be held as deemed necessary by:

 c) A request, in writing, to the Executive Committee signed by no less than five members of the Society.
 Such request must state the reason for a meeting.

-3. The Secretary of the Society shall send to every member at his last-known address by mail, postage prepaid, a notice of the time and place of every General Meeting of members and the notice shall be mailed not less than fourteen days before the date of the General Meeting.
+3. The Secretary of the Society shall send to every member, a notice of the time and place of every General Meeting of members and the notice shall be sent not less than fourteen days before the date of the General Meeting.

-4. The Secretary of the Society shall send to every member at his last-known address by mail, postage prepaid, a notice of the time and place of every Special Meeting of members and the notice shall be mailed not less than fourteen days before the date of the Special Meeting.
+4. The Secretary of the Society shall send to every member, a notice of the time and place of every Special Meeting of members and the notice shall be sent not less than fourteen days before the date of the Special Meeting.

 5. The Executive Committee shall meet when deemed necessary on a day and time agreed upon by the Executive Committee and at such other times as may be necessary.

 6. Voting – All questions before a meeting of the Society or the Executive committee shall be decided by a simple majority unless otherwise provided for in these By-laws or required by the Society Act.
 The President shall abstain from voting except in the event of a tie s/he may cast their vote.
 Any members not able to attend in person the AGM or Special Meeting may use the mail-in ballot provided by the Secretary.
 This vote is not anonymous and must be received by the Society’s Nominating Officer, at the address specified, no later than 4:00 pm on the date of the AGM or Special Meeting.

 a) A Quorum for a meeting of the Society shall be 10 members, not including members of the Executive Committee.